-As the dear father, (an intellectual pipe-fitter), was bundling up his son to be sent off into a better, more civilized milieu, he handed over the following advisement: “Now that you will be out with the squires and the gentry, take careful note that by sundry signs and signals, you may properly divine a gentleman’s particular position in the social strata; by the cut of his clothes, by the political beliefs he embraces, by the friends he collects, and by the kind of tattoo he has on his knuckles.”
+As the dear father, (an intellectual pipe-fitter), was bundling up his son to be sent off into a better, more civilized milieu he handed over the following advertisement, “Now that you will be out with the squires and the gentry, take careful note that by sundry signs and signals may you properly divine a gentleman’s particular position in the social strata; by the cut of his clothes, by the political beliefs he embraces, by the friends he collects and by the kind of tattoo he has on his knuckles.”

 Just because a Real Revolutionist won’t admit something,

 (The following report is so pregnant with potential allegory and metaphor

 that I am loath to even make much note thereof, so let it be just